xrdocs-staging/8000/_tutorials/cisco-8000-packet-generator.md

 {: .notice--info}

 # Conclusion & Use cases
 This feature has been recently used inside one customer network during Early Field Trial.
 This customer was testing 800G ZR+ optics and wanted to validate the long-distance link between 2 x Cisco 8000 routers.
 It was not possible to reroute customer traffic nor interconnecting a regular traffic generator.
 Cisco 8000 embedded traffic generator functionality was leveraged to validate correct long distance transmission across the 2 endpoints.
-Other customers are using this feature during their provisionning routing to validate massive ECMP fabrics and make sure links are error-free before going into production.
+Other customers are using this feature during their provisionning routine to validate massive ECMP fabrics and make sure all links are error-free before going into production.
 Another use case is to craft specific packets to test Segment Routing policies.
 Unlimited possibilities!